whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

 Looks great!!!
 Look into handling overflow from the cards differently so that cards maintain consistency in height

+#Partner Feedback
+Excellent job styling the page and making it mobile responsive.
+Also, seeking out the Mod-2 peeps to help with pairing definitely helped us progress through the project quicker!
+I'd say prioritizing time management more would be beneficial for future partners but we were both guilty of spending too much time on Static Comp 1 so this point is kind of null. - Thomas Scully

 #### (2DoBoxPivot)

 * [GitHub URL](https://github.com/imsteaky/2DoBox-Pivot)